MichaCo/CacheManager/README.md

 * **Performance Counters**: To be able to inspect certain numbers with `perfmon`, CacheManager supports performance counters per instance of the manager and per cache handle.
 * **Event System**: CacheManager triggers events for common cache actions:
 OnGet, OnAdd, OnPut, OnRemove, OnClear, OnClearRegion
+   * Events now also get triggered through the backplane (if enabled) when multiple instances are sharing the same cache.
 * **System.Web.OutputCache** implementation to use CacheManager as OutputCache provider which makes the OutputCache extremely flexible, for example by using a distributed cache like Redis across many web servers.
 * **Cache clients synchronization**
     * Implemented with the Redis pub/sub feature